Financial Aid

 2. Determining Financial Need

-Cost of Education: This includes tuition, fees, books, living expenses, and other related costs as defined by PHSU.
+Cost of Attendance (COA): This includes tuition, fees, books, living expenses, and other related costs as defined by PHSU and guided by federal regulations.
+The financial need is calculated using the following formula:

 Awarding Funds